odsum/TinyChatBot/README.md

 These can all be installed form a command prompt with pip.

-`pip install websocket-client requests colorama beautifulsoup4`
+`pip install websocket-client requests colorama beautifulsoup4 simplejson`

 ## Run the client